The Taming of the Shrew: Sources

 Although there is no direct literary source for the induction, the tale of a commoner being duped into believing he is a lord is one found in many literary traditions.
 Such a story is recorded in Arabian Nights where Harun al-Rashid plays the same trick on a man he finds sleeping in an alley.
 Another is found in De Rebus Burgundicis (1584) by the Dutch historian Pontus de Huyter, where Philip, Duke of Burgundy, after attending his sister's wedding in Portugal, finds a drunken "artisan" whom he entertains with a "pleasant Comedie."
-Arabian Nights was not translated into English until the mid 18th century, although Shakespeare may have known it by word of mouth.
-He could also have known the Duke of Burgundy story because although De Rebus was not translated into French until 1600 and not into English until 1607, there is evidence the story existed in English in a jest book (now lost) by Richard Edwardes, written in 1570.
+Arabian Nights was not translated into English until the mid-18th century, although Shakespeare may have known it by word of mouth.
+He could also have known about the Duke of Burgundy story because although De Rebus was not translated into French until 1600 and not into English until 1607, there is evidence the story existed in English in a jest book (now lost) by Richard Edwardes, written in 1570.

 Regarding the Petruchio/Katherina story, there are a variety of possible influences, but no one specific source.
 The basic elements of the narrative are present in tale 35 of the fourteenth-century Spanish book Libro de los ejemplos del conde Lucanor y de Patronio by Don Juan Manuel, which tells of a young man who marries a "very strong and fiery woman."
 The text had been translated into English by the sixteenth century, but there is no evidence that Shakespeare drew on it.
 The story of a headstrong woman tamed by a man was well known, and found in numerous traditions.
 For example, according to The Canterbury Tales by Geoffrey Chaucer, Noah's wife was such a woman ('"Hastow nought herd," quod Nicholas, "also/The sorwe of Noë with his felaschippe/That he had or he gat his wyf to schipe"'; The Miller's Tale, l.
 352–354), and it was common for her to be depicted in this manner in mystery plays.
 Historically, another such woman was Xanthippe, Socrates' wife, who is mentioned by Petruchio himself (1.2.70).
-Such characters also occur throughout medieval literature, in popular farces both before and during Shakespeare's lifetime, and in folklore.
+Such characters also occur throughout medieval literature, in popular farces both before and during Shakespeare's lifetime and in folklore.